Happy Days (play): Time

+Sexuality

+The play has a strong sexual undercurrent and is full of sexual innuendo.
+"And it is sex which is responsible for the continuation of the life that plunges man inevitably into suffering.
+The sexual innuendos contrast, then, with images of sterility or 'discreation.'".

-The play, like life, has a strong sexual undercurrent.
-"In the Happy Days of 1979, Beckett very particularly played upon the physical attractiveness of [Billie] Whitelaw … Where most Winnies, such as Peggy Ashcroft and Irene Worth, look rather matronly, Beckett made Whitelaw’s Winnie into a siren, with black, low cut gown, haunting eyes, exaggerated lipstick … a woman, who while not any longer young, still manifests a powerful erotic dimension".
-Her memories often have a sexual edge: sitting on Charlie Hunter's knees; her first kiss; the two balls; an encounter in a toolshed; when handed the erotic postcard from Willie, she takes time to examine it before returning it in feigned offense and the story she tells of the small girl Mildred's (Beckett's original name for Winnie) sexual curiosity is genuinely disturbing.
+Winnie's memories often have a sexual edge: sitting on Charlie Hunter's knees; her first kiss; the two balls; an encounter in a toolshed; when handed the erotic postcard from Willie, she takes time to examine it before returning it in feigned offense and the story she tells of the small girl Mildred's (Beckett's original name for Winnie) sexual curiosity is genuinely disturbing.
 A mouse, in Freudian terms, is a phallic symbol and Beckett's protagonists often speak autobiographically in the third person.
 Also the doll wears a pearl necklet, as does she.

 It should not be taken from this that the terrified child (assuming the story is figurative) has become the frigid wife; she talks knowledgeably about sex and early drafts of the play even show how their sex life has dwindled over the years.
 It does appear that sexual relations between her and Willie – a common British euphemism for penis – have been lacking, at least from her perspective:

 There was a time when I could have given you a hand … And then a time before that again when I did give you a hand … You were always in dire need of a hand, Willie.

 Perhaps this is why she teases him with her recollection of other men, to bring him out both sexually and imaginatively.

-The play is full of sexual innuendo.
-"And it is sex which is responsible for the contuation of the life that plunges man inevitably into suffering.
-The sexual innuendos contrast, then, with images of sterility or 'discreation.'"
+Supporting this is the fact that, "[i]n the Happy Days [production] of 1979, Beckett very particularly played upon the physical attractiveness of [Billie] Whitelaw … Where most Winnies, such as Peggy Ashcroft and Irene Worth, look rather matronly, Beckett made Whitelaw’s Winnie into a siren, with black, low cut gown, haunting eyes, exaggerated lipstick … a woman, who while not any longer young, still manifests a powerful erotic dimension".